Social Security Benefits FAQ

 Once the Administration has sent you Social Security Disability checks amounting to two years worth of benefits, you will get Medicare.
 Again, there is a lot more to it, but in one sentence this means no medicines, a private doctor, and hospitalization for which you have to pay a deductible.
 Health care providers get more money, which means that they are more happy to see you.
 This is good if you need the operation; bad if you don’t.

 The problem with the above two programs is that you usually have to prove your disability to get them.
 This means that during the long delay while you are being turned down, they will be of no help.

 There are a lot of different ways to get medications if you don’t have money.
 Some work well for some people, and if you have little money, you can almost certainly get some help.
-To see our list of ways to get free or reduced cost medicine, please click here to go to our Free Medicine Page.

 If you already have a relationship with a doctor, he or she will sometimes keep treating you when the money runs out.
 There are some that get upset if you pay them nothing, but will treat you forever if you send them $5 a month and a note saying how much you love them.
 The more your doctor’s office looks like a modern hospital, and the less it looks like Marcus Welby’s, the less likely this is to happen.